 ||Revolutionizing the existing healthcare system is a world challenge of top priority, given its growing complexity.
 Recent advent in health informatics, started with the wide adoption of electronic health records (eHR), aims to achieve more efficient and value-added healthcare services, as well as better decision support on healthcare policy making.

 Centre for Health Informatics (formerly Centre for e-Transformation Technology Research (CTTR)), leverages the research capacity and synergy established since 2003 at the Department of Computer Science to promote scientific research and application development in the context of Advanced Health Informatics, by means of achieving the following key objectives:

 To explore and develop novel solutions of Autonomy Oriented Computing, Machine Learning, Data Mining and Data Analytics, as well as Emerging Computing Infrastructures;

 - To demonstrate and promote their practical impacts on the next generation electronic healthcare and wellness applications, which include but are not limited to Web/mobile/sensor-empowered products, systems, services, and activities.

-- Databases and Information Management Laboratory
+- Big Data and Data Management Laboratory (BDDM)

 - Inspur-HKBU Joint Laboratory of Heterogeneous Computing